-- Upon the approval of the Code of Conduct and Enforcement by the board of trustees, put it into effect and add it to the board’s
+- Pass a resolution approving the code of conduct and enforcement procedures by the board of trustees and add it to the board’s Policy Handbook.

-It is always advisable to consult legal counsel regarding the draft Code of Conduct and Enforcement Procedures.
+NOTE: It is advisable to consult legal counsel regarding the draft code of conduct and enforcement procedures.

 ENFORCEMENT OF THE CODE OF CONDUCT

-The enforcement provisions relating to a trustee Code of Conduct are set out in the Education Act [s.218.3].
-A trustee who has reasonable grounds to believe that another trustee, who is a member of his or her board, has breached the board’s Code of Conduct may bring the alleged breach to the attention of the board of trustees.
+The enforcement provisions relating to a trustee code of conduct are set out in the Education Act [s.218.3].
+A trustee who has reasonable grounds to believe that another trustee, who is a member of their board, has breached the board’s code of conduct may bring the alleged breach to the attention of the board of trustees.

 - Bar the trustee from attending all or part of a meeting of the board, or a meeting of a committee of the board, or

 - Bar the trustee from sitting on one or more committees of the board, for the period of time specified by the board

 SAMPLE PROCESS - ENFORCEMENT OF CODE OF CONDUCT